sharanmutyala/ftse250-margins/powerbi/POWERBI_GUIDE.md

 reads the raw GitHub URL, the dashboard refreshes to the latest data every time you hit Refresh, and the GitHub Action keeps that data current.

-Replace `YOURUSERNAME` below with your GitHub username throughout.

 ## 1. Populate the data once

 If you have not run the fetch yet, do it first so the CSVs are not empty: